Policy Number: VI-4.00(A)

 - Familiarity of the corporation at least to the impacted portion of the University community.

-- Individuals after whom Facilities and Programs are named should have the following characteristics, at a minimum:
+- Individuals after whom Facilities and Programs are named should have the highest personal integrity that aligns with the University’s values and a majority of the following characteristics, at a minimum:

 - No campus Facility or Program will be named for individuals employed by or formally affiliated with the USM or the State of Maryland, unless and until one year has passed since the individual’s USM or State employment or affiliation has ceased.
+Exceptions will be considered under the following circumstances:

-- Individuals, corporations, and foundations after whom Facilities or Programs are named who later are found to violate the high standards indicated in Section IV.F.4.a-d of this Policy may have their names removed from such, based on the guidelines defined in Section VI of this Policy.
+- Individuals, corporations, and foundations after whom Facilities or Programs are named who later are found to violate the high standards indicated in Section IV.G.3.a-d of this Policy may have their names removed from such, based on the guidelines defined in Section VI of this Policy.

 - Considerations for Philanthropic Namings